P004 → Fruitcy

 The objective of this project was to design and develop a Point of Purchase (POP) structural package that not only housed and protected its contents but also provided a visually engaging reveal of the product inside.

 For this project, our group decided to create a new brand for sakeware.
 Through research and brainstorming, we developed the brand Hanami, a Japanese term meaning "flower viewing."
-The brand's narrative centered on introducing and educating people about sake and the sake-making process.
+The brand's narrative centred on introducing and educating people about sake and the sake-making process.
 Our goal was to honour and celebrate both sake itself and the rich traditions of Japanese culture.